scopalaffairs/shynet/GUIDE.md

 6. Set the whitelabel of your Shynet instance by running `docker run --env-file=<your env file> milesmcc/shynet:latest ./manage.py whitelabel <whitelabel>`.
 While this setting doesn't affect any core operations of Shynet, it lets you rename Shynet to whatever you want.
 (Example whitelabels: `"My Shynet Instance"` or `"Acme Analytics"`.)

 7. Launch your webserver by running `docker run --env-file=<your env file> milesmcc/shynet:latest`.
-You may need to bind Docker's port 8080 (where Shynet runs) to your local port 80 (http); this can be done using the flag `-p 80:8080` after `run`.
+You may need to bind Docker's port 8888 (where Shynet runs) to your local port 80 (http); this can be done using the flag `-p 80:8888` after `run`.
 Visit your service's homepage, and verify everything looks right!
 You should see a login prompt.
 Log in with the credentials from step 5.
 You'll probably be prompted to "confirm your email"—if you haven't set up an email server, the confirmation email will be printed to the console instead.

 8. Create a service by clicking "+ Create Service" in the top right hand corner.
 Fill out the options as appropriate.
 Once you're done, press "create" and you'll be redirected to your new service's analytics page.

 9. Finally, click on "Manage" in the top right of the service's page to get the tracking script code.
 Inject this script on all pages you'd like the service to track.

 ### Basic Installation with Docker Compose

 > Make sure you have `docker-compose` installed.
 If not, [install it](https://docs.docker.com/compose/install/)

 1. Clone the repository.

 2. Using [TEMPLATE.env](/TEMPLATE.env) as a template, configure the environment for your Shynet instance and place the modified config in a file called `.env` in the root of the repository.
 Do _not_ change the port number at the end; you can set the public facing port in the next step.

-3. On line 2 of the `nginx.conf` file located in the root of the repository, replace `example.com` with your hostname.
-Then, in the `docker-compose.yml` file, set the port number by replacing `8080` in line 38 ( `- 8080:80` ) with whatever local port you want to bind it to.
+3. On line 2 of the `nginx.conf` file located in the root of the repository, replace `localhost` with your hostname.
+Then, in the `docker-compose.yml` file, set the port number by replacing `8888` in line 38 ( `- 8888:80` ) with whatever local port you want to bind it to.
 For example, set the port number to `- 80:80` if you want your site will be available via HTTP (port 80) at `http://<your hostname>`.

 4. Launch the Shynet server for the first time by running `docker-compose up -d`.
 If you get an error like "permission denied" or "Couldn't connect to Docker daemon", either prefix the command with `sudo` or add your user to the `docker` group.